clarus/smart-print/README.md

 type t =
   | String of string * int * int
   | Break of Break.t
-  | GroupOne of int * t list
+  | GroupOne of bool * t list
-  | GroupAll of int * t list
+  | GroupAll of bool * t list
+  | Indent of int * t
 ```

 Breaks can be spaces or newlines.
 During evaluation, spaces can be lifted to newlines to make each line shorter than the maximal width.
 They are two kinds of groups for two grouping policies: split only when necessary (default behavior), or try to print on one line else split everything.
-Each group can have an indentation level.
+Each group can indent when spaces are broken.

 During printing, each space appearing after another space is ignored (no multiple space), as well as trailing spaces.